 Discount to Fair Value Calculation

 Free Cash Flow and Net Profit Approaches

-1. Free Cash Flow: This approach focuses on the actual cash generated by the company, reflecting its financial health and operational efficiency.
+This approach focuses on the actual cash generated by the company after accounting for capital expenditures.
+It reflects the company’s ability to generate cash from its operations, highlighting its financial health and operational efficiency.

 Approach 1: Free Cash Flow

-1. Determine Historical Growth Rate: We calculate the historical free cash flow growth over the last 10, 7, 5, and 3 years and select the longest available period.
+We calculate the historical free cash flow growth over the last 10, 7, 5, and 3 years, selecting the longest available period to establish a reliable growth rate.

-2. Apply Growth Rate Cap: To maintain a conservative estimate, we cap growth rates exceeding 20% per annum at 20%, recognizing the challenge for businesses to sustain high growth rates over extended periods.
+To maintain a conservative estimate, growth rates exceeding 20% per annum are capped at 20%.
+This accounts for the difficulty businesses face in sustaining high growth rates over extended periods.

-3. Project Free Cash Flow: We project the current free cash flow per share over a 10-year horizon using the selected growth rate.
+Using the selected growth rate, we project the current free cash flow per share over a 10-year horizon.

-4. Calculate Terminal Value: We apply a terminal Price to FCF ratio of 15 to calculate the terminal value at the end of the 10-year period.
+We apply a terminal Price to Free Cash Flow (P/FCF) ratio of 15 to determine the terminal value at the end of the 10-year projection period.

-5. Discount to Present Value: We discount both the projected free cash flows and the terminal value to the present day using a 12% discount rate, consistent with the default discount rate in the Intrinsic Value Calculator.
+Both the projected free cash flows and the terminal value are discounted to their present value using a 12% discount rate, aligning with the default rate in our Intrinsic Value Calculator.

-6. Estimate Fair Value: The sum of these discounted cash flows provides an estimate of the stock’s current fair value or intrinsic value.
+The sum of these discounted cash flows provides an estimate of the stock’s current fair value or intrinsic value.

 Approach 2: Net Profit

-1. Historical Growth Rate Determination: We calculate the historical net profit growth over the last 10, 7, 5, and 3 years and select the longest available period.
+We calculate the historical net profit growth over the last 10, 7, 5, and 3 years, selecting the longest available period to establish a reliable growth rate.

-2. Growth Rate Cap: To ensure conservatism, we cap growth rates that exceed 20% per annum at 20%, acknowledging the challenge for businesses to maintain high growth rates for extended periods.
+To ensure conservatism, growth rates exceeding 20% per annum are capped at 20%, acknowledging the challenge businesses face in maintaining high growth rates over extended periods.

-4. Terminal Value Calculation: We apply a terminal Price to Earnings (P/E) ratio of 15 to calculate the terminal value at the end of the 10-year period.
+We apply a terminal Price to Earnings (P/E) ratio of 15 to determine the terminal value at the end of the 10-year projection period.

-5. Discounting to Present Value: We discount both the projected net profit and the terminal value to the present day using a 12% discount rate.
+Both the projected net profit and the terminal value are discounted to their present value using a 12% discount rate.

-6. Estimating Fair Value: The sum of these discounted values provides an estimate of the current fair value of the stock.
+The sum of these discounted values provides an estimate of the stock’s current fair value.

+Discount to Fair Value Calculation